 6. Create Roles

-Now that we have our model sets, permission sets, and groups in place we can put them all together using “Roles”.
+Now that we have our model sets, permission sets, and groups in place, we can put them all together using “Roles.”
 Every role will have a single permission set, single model set, and may include one or more groups.
-Because roles must include a model set we’ll again create a role for both Standard and Manager for each department.
+Because roles must include a model set, we’ll again create a role for both Standard and Manager for each department.

 - Standard roles will include the “View & Explore” permission set, plus the corresponding model set.
-Select the standard and manager groups for that department, and VP.
+Select the standard and manager groups for that department and VP.

 - Manager roles will have the Download & Share permission set, plus the corresponding model set.
-It should have the manager group for that department, and the VP.
+It should have the manager group for that department and the VP.

 - VPs will have the “Limited Admin” permission set, plus the “all” model set and VP Group.

-And the groups would look like:
+And the groups will look like:

 7. Edit Content Access

 Space access follows the rules of hierarchical inheritance.
 For more information on how this works, check out this User Forums post.
-Following the rules for space access, we’ll want to give “View” access to “all users” in the “Shared” space.
+Following the rules for space access, we will want to give “View” access to “all users” in the “Shared” space.
 We’ll give each group “View” access to the parent spaces in the tree above the spaces that the group will have access to.
 This way, as we traverse down the tree, if we don’t want a group to see a space, we won’t include that group when giving access.
-We can give “Manage Access/Edit” to groups in a space that we want to have control over who sees that space.
+We can give “Manage Access/Edit” to groups in a space where we want to control who sees that space.
 In our example, we only want the CEO and VPs to have those permissions; everyone else will only have “View” access to the spaces they need.

 8. Add Data Filters

 This section shows methods for preventing specific users from accessing particular rows or columns of data from a model they have access to.
 Remember, our CEO wants salespeople to be able to view the data for their own individual activities but not others’.
 Sales managers, however, should be able to view every salesperson’s numbers.
-To do this we’ll leverage “User Attributes” and the `sql_always_where` parameter.
+To do this, we’ll leverage “User Attributes” and the `sql_always_where` parameter.

 Create User Attributes

-Please note that the order of these rules matters, so we want to place the highest access values at the top of the list to override the lower access values toward the bottom.
+Please note that the order of these rules matters, so we want to place the highest access values at the top of the list, to override the lower access values toward the bottom.
 This behavior is further explained in our documentation.

 Filtering Row Data With User Attributes